Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: Introduction

 The rest of the paper is organized as follows.
-In \Cref{sec:Preliminaries} we provide some preliminaries and fix some notation.
-In \Cref{sec:case-n1} we present a special proof for the case $n=1$ and in \Cref{sec:general} we present the general case and our main results.
-Both \Cref{sec:case-n1} and \Cref{sec:general} are organized in the same way: we first provide an outline of the proof, then we present all the elements as technical lemmas; finally, we provide the main theorems of the section.
-We finish the work with some final comments.
+In \Cref{sec:Preliminaries}, we provide preliminaries and fix some important notation.
+In \Cref{sec:case-n1}, we present a special proof for the case $n=1$, and in \Cref{sec:general}, we present the general case and our main results.
+Both \Cref{sec:case-n1} and \Cref{sec:general} are organized in the same way: we first provide an outline of the proof, then we present all the elements as technical lemmas, and finally, we provide the main theorem of the section.